Lawfare: China

-The government of the People's Republic of China has recognized lawfare ("falü zhan" or "legal warfare") as an essential component of its strategic doctrine.
-It is one of the People's Liberation Army (PLA)'s "three warfares" approved by the Chinese Communist Party (CCP) for guiding political warfare and information influence operations.
+The government of the People's Republic of China has recognized lawfare (法律战 (Fǎlǜ zhàn, legal warfare)) as an essential component of its strategic doctrine.
+Lawfare is part of the People's Liberation Army (PLA)'s "three warfares" doctrine approved by the Chinese Communist Party (CCP) for guiding its political warfare and information influence operations.

 Examples cited as lawfare include the PRC's activities in the East China Sea, South China Sea, and legal actions regarding Taiwan.
 In 2013, the PRC created an Air Defense Identification Zone that covers the disputed Senkaku Islands.
 It has issued official notes verbales and enacted laws to assert sovereignty or effective control over disputed portions of the South China Sea.
 The PRC has attempted to frame cross-strait relations as an internal dispute, attempted to apply its 2005 Anti-Secession Law to Taiwan and make its One China principle a matter of international law.
 The PRC has enacted laws against supporters of Taiwanese independence, regardless of their location, and issued bounties for Taiwanese military personnel as well as Taiwanese YouTubers.
 The PRC and its proxies have also filed Interpol notices and suits in foreign courts to repress dissidents abroad.
 Defamation lawsuits against foreign publications criticizing China or its companies have been described as lawfare.